ur5us/insomnia.rest/content/blog/insomnia-kong.md

 With the help of Kong, we'll be able to take Insomnia even further and tackle some of the larger problems that the community has been discussing for a while.
-I'm so proud of how far Insomnia has become and can't wait to see where it goes from here.
+I'm so proud of how far Insomnia has come and can't wait to see where it goes from here.

 This is a lot to take in, and you probably have some questions, so here you go: